PolymathNetwork/polymath-apps/packages/polymath-offchain/README.md

 `WEB3_NETWORK_KOVAN_WS`: KOVAN URL for the web3 WebsocketProvider `WEB3_NETWORK_MAINNET_WS`: MAINNET URL for the web3 WebsocketProvider

+Not all 3 network URLs must be set, but **at least one is required**

 `PORT`: Web server's port

 `POLYMATH_OFFCHAIN_URL`: The http address of this app